delhatch/ESP32_to_SMA/README.md

 CODE CHANGES:
 I modified / added / subtracted features (compared to nanodesmapvmonitor) in the following ways:

-1) It uses the DOIT ESP32 DEVKIT V1 module by Zerynth.
+1) It uses the DOIT ESP32 DEVKIT V1 module by Zerynth, and will probably run on most ESP32 modules.
 (The nanodesmapvmonitor project uses an Arduino board + USB-to-Bluetooth dongle.)
-This code should run on nearly all ESP32 modules.

 2) Does not interfere with, and is not confused by, an existing SMA Sunny Beam display device.
 No cross-interference.